Buckawk-32/FRC_6998_2023_ArmBot/README.md

      - The fore arm is controlled by a 80 : 1 gear ratio with a Neo
    - The Intake
      - It is a rotating intake with a belt that takes in cubes and cones

+## News
+Sadly the mostly likely won;t be tested, as the robot is under maintanice in the FRC team and the robot has been recycled

 ## Author
 Rookie: Nethika Jayith Rajapakse